sezanzeb/input-remapper/readme/usage.md

 sudo key-mapper-control --list-devices
 ```

-should print Found "...", ....
+should print `Found "...", ...`.
 If anything looks wrong, feel free to [create
 an issue](https://github.com/sezanzeb/key-mapper/issues/new).